sepehr-rs/Sudoku/CONTRIBUTING.md

 # Contributing Sudoku
-Thank you for your interest in contributing Sudoku!
-This guide will help you contribute to make Sudoku better application for community.
+Thank you for your interest in contributing to Sudoku!
+This guide will help you contribute to making Sudoku a better application for the community.

 Note 1: The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC 2119]"